faucetsdn/udmi/docs/tools/sharding.md

     - The `/tmp/validator_config.json` config file is generated from the failed `bin/test_sequencer` step.
   - `validator/bin/registrar /tmp/validator_config.json -a`: The added `-a` means _alternate_ for the option redirection test registry.
     - Value for alternate registry will be in the `/tmp/validator_config.json` config file.
-    - e.g., normally the registry would be `ZZ-TRI-FECTA%A`, but this should then be `ZZ-REDIRECT-NA%A`.
+    - e.g., normally the registry would be `ZZ-TRI-FECTA_A`, but this should then be `ZZ-REDIRECT-NA_A`.

 ## CI Workflow